 This is troubling, to say the least.
 If you can’t trust the results, then maybe the test method is too challenging to perform routinely.
 This type of testing is interesting, and the technology may have potential, but it’s current value is questionable.

 Finally, there is muscle testing.
 Muscle testing, also known as muscle energy testing or applied kinesiology, is the act of holding a substance like a food and then having a practitioner pull down on your outstretched arm to determine your ability to resist their pressure.
 The theory is that your strength will weaken if the substance does not mesh with your energy field.

 This technique was developed by practitioners who could not draw blood nor run other types of testing, but who apparently saw a connection between food and health.
-It may sound strange, however many people claim to have been helped through muscle energy testing, and the number of people who practice this type of testing is significant.
+There is no scientific reasoning supporting this procedure, and it really is as strange as it sounds.
+However, many people claim to have been helped through muscle energy testing, and the number of people who practice this type of testing is significant.

 Who Should be Tested?